 - 25g sesame seeds

-- Roll the pastry sheet on a lightly floured surface and cut it in half lengthways.
-Spread half the chicken mixture along the middle of one of the pastry strips, then roll up the pastry, pinching the ends together to seal.
+Roll the pastry sheet on a lightly floured surface and cut it in half lengthways.
+Spread half the chicken mixture along the middle of the pastry strips, then roll up the pastry, pinching the ends together to seal.

-With a crispy breadcrumbs coating, moist herby sausage meat layer, and slightly runny yolk center, our step-by-step instructions will help you nail this popular snack.
+With not crusty bread but crispy breadcrumbs coating, a moist herby sausage meat layer, and a slightly runny yolk center, our step-by-step instructions will help you nail this popular snack.

 - 5 large eggs

 - 300g good-quality pork sausage, skinned

 - 140g cooked ham, shredded

 - 25g sage, apple & onion stuffing mix